drduh/macOS-Security-and-Privacy-Guide/README.md

 Consider purchasing a privacy screen/filter for use in public.

-Superglue or epoxy resin can be used to disable physical access to peripheral ports.

-**Warning:** This will damage your ports so be 100% sure you'll never need to use them!

 [Nail polish](https://trmm.net/Glitter) and tamper-evidence seals can be applied to components to detect tampering.

 ## System monitoring